Chico Resch: Philadelphia Flyers

-Resch was traded to the Philadelphia Flyers on March 11, 1986, for a third-round pick in the 1986 NHL Entry Draft (who turned out to be Marc Laniel).
+Resch was traded to the Philadelphia Flyers on March 11, 1986, for a third-round pick in the 1986 NHL Entry Draft (used to select Marc Laniel).
 He served as a backup to rookie sensation Ron Hextall in 1986–87.
 Resch did not play in the 1987 playoffs, when the Flyers defeated his old team, the New York Islanders, in seven games in the second round.
 In the pre-game warm-up of game six of the conference finals with the Montreal Canadiens, Resch was ejected from one of the games for his part in starting a pre-game brawl with Montreal's Claude Lemieux.
 The Flyers won that series but lost to the Edmonton Oilers in seven games in the Stanley Cup Finals.
 In 1986–87 he went 6–5–2 in 17 games, his first winning season since he left the Islanders.
 When he retired in 1987, he was the last active player who had been born in the 1940s.